 Fiberglass windows are a popular choice in Arizona, with thin frames that allow ample light and visibility into the home.
-While more costly than vinyl, fiberglass windows are impervious to rot and termites, and have a longer lifespan than vinyl windows with impressive durability that withstands decade after decade of Arizona sun.
+While more costly than vinyl, fiberglass windows are impervious to rot and termites, and have a longer lifespan than vinyl windows.
+Their impressive durability withstands decade after decade of Arizona sun.

 They are slightly more energy efficient than vinyl, depending on the specific window and energy efficiency features or upgrades chosen, and can mimic the look of wood—a design feature important to some homeowners.
 Options are also available in a wide variety of style choices, including finished wood interiors.

-DunRite Windows & Doors offers a selection of fiberglass windows and doors, and would be happy to come out to your home to provide a free estimate.
+DunRite Windows & Doors offers a selection of fiberglass window and door products from multiple manufacturers, and would be happy to come out to your home to provide a free estimate.
 We’ll share the pros and cons of different window materials, and suggest options that fit your home and budget.
 Contact us today!

 Here’s What Our Customers Say…